Insomnia and Fatigue, a Dueling Battle

 - Avoid napping: This is very hard to do.
 I understand the urge to sleep when exhausted.
 We all need rest, that is true.
 But cutting out naps help to make sleep at night easier.
 If you do need a nap, make it quick – 20 minutes maximum.

-- Avoid stimulants: Avoid any caffeine, alcohol, and nicotine at least seven hours before bedtime.
+- Avoid stimulants: Avoid caffeine, alcohol, and nicotine before bedtime.
 I stop drinking all beverages at least two hours before bed to avoid excessive trips to the bathroom.
 I've made the mistake of drinking too much before bed, then ended up in the bathroom every two hours.

 - Avoid electronics: Try your best to stop using electronic devices and watching tv at least an hour before bed.